greghuang8/Taiwan_Covid_Dash/README.md

 and there were no similar news releases that contained data prior to May 21st, this project under reports 59 deaths that occurred before this date.

-Additionally, 1 more death is not counted for July 2, where a death was recorded on the official release but the cause of death was ruled to be unrelated to COVID.
-Please see the July 2nd pdf for more information.
-This brings the total difference between this project and Taiwan's official death counts to 60.

 Special thanks to [@xyk2](https://github.com/xyk2) for the idea to snap true dates of death from the daily news releases.